We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Premenstrual dysphoric disorder is a severe form of premenstrual syndrome.
-It involves a variety of symptoms that can interfere with a person’s quality of life.
-However, many women may benefit from lifestyle changes and possibly medication.
+It is considered a health condition that can benefit from treatment with lifestyle changes and sometimes medication.

-- The symptoms of PMDD disrupt normal daily functioning and require medical treatment.
+- The symptoms of PMDD disrupt normal daily functioning, and they require medical treatment.

 - PMDD is less common than PMS, and the symptoms are more severe.

-- A person typically experiences symptoms during the second half of the menstrual cycle.
+- Symptoms are most commonly experienced during the second half of the menstrual cycle.